Ops Command Center v3.2.1

 Article Content

-Most people treat AI like a skilled employee needing instructions.
-They craft careful prompts, give detailed context, and hope for consistent output.
-This approach works for demos but fails in production.
-The breakthrough is treating AI like a CPU needing a compiled program.
-You’re not delegating to intelligence.
-You’re architecting deterministic execution of codified expertise.
+The breakthrough is treating AI like a CPU that needs a compiled program.
+You’re not delegating to intelligence — you’re architecting deterministic execution of codified expertise.

 The Five-Layer Framework

-Most automation attempts skip straight to layer 5.
-They ask AI to “write a proposal” or “create a report” without building the underlying decision infrastructure.
-This produces inconsistent output that requires constant human correction.
+Decision architecture decomposes work into five explicit layers.
+Most automation attempts skip straight to the last one — they ask AI to “write a proposal” without building the underlying decision infrastructure.
+That produces inconsistent output requiring constant human correction.

 Layer 1: Decision Decomposition